akostrik/general-culture/docker.md

   + macvlan: allows to assign a MAC address to a container, making it appear as a physical device on your network
   + none: isolates a container from the host and other containers
   + third-party network plugins
-* Networking using the host network
+* using the host network
   + a standalone containers binds directly to port 80 to the Docker host's network
-  + no network isolation
-  + as if the nginx were running directly on the host, the host networking driver
+  + as if the nginx were running directly on the host, by the host networking driver
 * https://docs.docker.com/network/network-tutorial-standalone/
 * `docker network list`
 * `brctl show`